-Figure 60.
+Figure 84.
 Notification on changing the component operation principle

 In this notification, you can also see the list of all detected folders and files for which the protection has been enabled.
 If the folder cannot be added to the list of protected ones, it is marked with sign.
-System folders and separate files cannot be protected.
+System folders, folders to which an access has been blocked in Parental Control, and separate files cannot be protected.